 About Sunny Hostin

-Attorney and journalist Sunny Hostin is a CNN legal analyst and host, regularly appearing on morning show “New Day,” "Newsroom with Brooke Baldwin", "AC360" and "AC360 Later", Hostin joined CNN in September 2007 as the legal analyst for CNN’s “American Morning,” where she became known for her in-depth analysis of headline grabbing trials and legal issues.
+Previously, Sunny was a legal analyst and host for CNN, regularly appearing on morning show “New Day,” "Newsroom with Brooke Baldwin", "AC360" "AC360 Later", and “American Morning,” where she became known for her in depth analysis of social justice and legal issues.
 She created, wrote and co-produced her popular weekly segment, “Sunny’s Law,” which answered viewer questions on various topics including homeowner’s rights when faced with foreclosure, how to survive a police encounter, and who gets the ring after a broken engagement.

 As a Department of Justice alum, her deep knowledge of the Justice Department and its inner workings made her an invaluable part of the CNN morning team during and after the historic election of President Barack Obama.
 Sunny reported on potential cabinet picks including correctly predicting that Eric Holder would be selected as the next Attorney General.